Logo: Bauhaus-University Weimar

 Application for the aptitude test in the degree programmes Fine Art Education (Secondary School) – Double and Single Specialisation

-The application for all degree programmes of the Faculty of Art and Design at the Bauhaus-Universität Weimar is exclusively conducted digitally via the online applicant portal.
-Registrations for the aptitude tests are possible from 1 December of the year up to and including 31 March of the following year (closing date).
-Please complete your registration by uploading all necessary documents by 31 March.
+The application for all degree programmes of the Faculty of Art and Design at the Bauhaus-Universität Weimar is exclusively conducted digitally via the Bauhaus.CampusPortal.
+Please register for the aptitude test – new from 1 February – by 28 February at the best.
+The homework will be published at the beginning of March.
+Please upload your application, including all required documents and the completed homework assignment, by 31 March.

 The selection of the students of the degree programme Fine Art Education (Secondary School) – Double and Single Specialisation is based on a three-step aptitude test:

-2. Upload of the homework solution, a signed declaration that the submitted work has been produced by you (Download Declaration of Originality), a letter of motivation, your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification, your portfolio with up to 20 of your own artistic and/or design work samples.
+2. Upload of the homework solution, a letter of motivation, your curriculum vitae with details of your education, previous knowledge if applicable and the most recently obtained school certificate as proof of the general higher education entrance qualification, your portfolio with up to 20 of your own artistic and/or design work samples.

 3. Personal interview and presentation of up to 20 original artistic/design work samples.